sansusan/yii2-extplorer/README.md

 yii2-multilevel-vertical-menu
 =============================

 This extension consists of a multilevel vertical menu.
 It is based on the SMenu extension.
-The CSS code has been taken from this page: [http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/](http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/ "http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/")This extension consists of a multilevel vertical menu.
-It is based on the SMenu extension.
 The CSS code has been taken from this page: [http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/](http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/ "http://tympanus.net/codrops/2013/04/19/responsive-multi-level-menu/")

 ## Demo